“Not all those who wander are lost.”

 I am equally envious and excited when I hear people taking off on adventures I have also yearned for.
 Example -for years I’ve longed to hike the Appalachian Trail.
 The AT runs from Springer Mountain, Georgia to Mount Katahdin, Maine; is roughly 2,200 miles long and passes through 14 states.

-Travis (my husband) and I have watched every documentary we can find on the subject.
-And each time we do, we sit for hours afterward trying to plot out the HOW.
+I have watched every documentary I can find on the subject, and each time I sit for hours afterward trying to plot out the HOW.
 And, how is a huge thing!
 It takes 6 months to hike the trail from end to end.
 Six months –time away from family, jobs and paying the bills each month.
 It also costs about 4 thousand dollars to finance the hike.
 Finding a solution doesn’t seem possible.
 Perhaps it is something we will postpone until retirement –like icing on the cake!

 The fever hit again this morning when I came across an article on Yahoo Travel.
 It is a great piece written by Julie Fast about the tragic loss of a friend and her quest along the Appalachian Trail.
 The Amazing People I Met While Hiking the Appalachian Trail Changed My Life.
 Julie Fast.
 Oct 06, 2014